-Charitable Gifts Made to Grace-St. Luke’s Episcopal School - Fundraising Policy
+Charitable Gifts Made to Grace-St. Luke’s Episcopal School

 Like most independent schools, GSL depends on donations and charitable gifts to supplement tuition to meet its financial needs and budgetary obligations.
 Charitable gifts are an important and necessary part of the school’s fiscal management.
-The GSL Development Department, under the guidelines of the school’s Board of Trustees, determines and oversees virtually all fundraising activities (including those of the Parents Association) with the direct and singular purpose of benefitting and enhancing the GSL learning environment.
-(Exceptions to Development’s oversight responsibilities include the Athletic Department’s Booster Club and the Theatre Departments’ Performance Arts Booster Club.)
+The GSL Development Department, under the guidelines of the school’s Board of Trustees, determines and oversees virtually all fundraising activities (including those of the Parents Association) with the direct and singular purpose of benefiting and enhancing the GSL learning environment.
+(Exceptions to Development’s oversight responsibilities include the Athletic Department’s Booster Club and the Theatre Department's Performance Arts Booster Club.)

 GSL is mindful of the numerous requests and expectations of the school’s supporters to contribute money in addition to the cost of tuition; consequently, there is a set limit to the number of approved fundraisers conducted each year.
 Additionally, GSL does not allow special-interest fundraising activities that could affect the success of our own fundraising efforts, compete for our donors, or put additional financial demands on our families and supporters.

 The school reserves the option of organizing one event to help an outside organization during the school year.

 Members of the GSL community (students, faculty, administrators, parents, etc.) are asked not to exploit any relationship with a donor, prospect, volunteer, or employee for the benefit of the member’s or members’ outside interests or organizations.
 They may not distribute materials to solicit money, advertise, or promote any outside organization.

 No event or activity may include door-to-door fundraising by students in which students would be selling items or soliciting contributions or orders unless they know them as neighbors, relatives, teachers or friends.